Revolutionizing AI with the Transformer Model: “Attention Is All You Need”

 https://arxiv.org/abs/1706.03762

 In 2017, a groundbreaking paper titled “Attention Is All You Need” introduced the Transformer model, which fundamentally changed the landscape of artificial intelligence and natural language processing.
-Developed by researchers at Google Brain, this model demonstrated a novel approach by relying solely on attention mechanisms, entirely removing the need for recurrent and convolutional neural networks typically used in sequence transduction tasks.
+Developed by researchers at Google Brain, this model demonstrated a novel approach that relied solely on attention mechanisms, entirely eliminating the need for recurrent and convolutional neural networks typically used in sequence transduction tasks.

 Key Innovations